 Keep reading to learn about the simple steps that banish bumps and keep ingrown hairs at bay.

 The cause of ingrown hairs isn't complicated.
 Simply put, when your hair starts to grow, sometimes it curls inward and gets trapped back under the surface of your skin.
-This can happen because dead skin cells clog up your hair follicle (so always, always exfoliate), but also just because of your hair's natural growth pattern—those with curly hair may suffer the most.
+This can happen because dead skin cells clog up your hair follicle (so always, always exfoliate), but ingrown's also exist just because of your hair's natural growth pattern—so, unfortunately, those with curly hair may suffer the most.

 DIY #1: Aspirin Honey Treatment

 Here's a tip: Aspirin actually contains salicylic acid, which makes it the perfect ingredient for a DIY treatment.
 Also, honey has natural hydrating, antiseptic, and antibacterial properties, so the two of them will help ward off infection and reduce swelling when applied to your skin.
 Here's how to make the treatment:

 3 uncoated aspirin tablets

 - Add warm water or oil to a bowl

 - Mix together

 - Leave the mask on for 10 minutes

 A warm water soak opens up pores and loosens ingrown hair.
 Make sure the temperature isn't too hot, and let the warm water do its thing.
 These soaks are also great stress-relievers and can be done at least twice a day.